Pravar007/Pravar-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kTaH7wy5VD0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My first milestone with this project is finishing its assembly.
+The tank is built around a metal chassis to which the motors and the battery holder are connected.
+Four standoffs bolt into the center of the chassis, on top of which rests an acrylic plate that is home to the rest of the electronics.
+Standoffs rise from this acrylic plate to a servo motor attached to the ultrasonic sensor.
+Also attached to this acrylic plate is the arduino, one IR reciever, and two photocell sensors.
+Dropping down the front of the robot attached to the acrylic plate is an 8x16 LED panel.
+Bolted to the chassis are two free-spinning wheels, which are connected to the driving wheels by a plastic tank track.
+The cable management on this robot is fairly neat and does not obstruct the function of any of the components.

 # **Starter Project**
 ![Headstone Image](TV-B-Gone.PNG)